 Most structures will follow a customized format, means quite small and possibly moveable, (but leaving sufficient room for innovation and uniqueness) using cob materials from straw, earth, rocks and wood.

 Our aim is to construct high quality living earth structures, such as cob benches, wood fired ovens, and adobe dome saunas encouraging community involvement through educational workshops and gatherings around the finished project, promoting a healthy, simple and creative lifestyle harmonious with the natural flow of creation.

-Reasons to build with Cob and Adobe
+Reasons to build with Cob and Plaster

 - Most importantly, it is fun.